FunkinCrew/awesome-funkin-resources/README.md

   - [How to MAKE CHROMATICS (Friday Night Funkin) - bbpanzu](https://www.youtube.com/watch?v=a7SGu1fNthc)
   - [EASY FNF chromatic guide!
 (Friday Night Funkin') - StickyBM](https://youtu.be/PlSh_LJwQD0)
   - [How to make FNF Chromatics in Ableton - LongestSoloEver](https://www.youtube.com/watch?v=QCA6-N-pW_0)
-  - [Polyphone Soundfont Editor](https://www.polyphone-soundfonts.com/) - A soundfont editor for those who want to make music quickly using their pitched samples.
+  - [Polyphone SoundFont Editor](https://www.polyphone-soundfonts.com/) - A soundfont editor for those who want to make music quickly using their pitched samples.
   - [MELODYNE FNF CHROMATIC SCALE TUTORIAL - Emihead](https://www.youtube.com/watch?v=MSAmOhJVRLw)
   - [How I make My FNF Chromatics | 1000 Sub Special PT 1 - Agentsecret24](https://youtu.be/-Jq8cilS6No)
-    - Makes it so that the pitch of the chromatic and the sample work independantly of eachother.
+    - Makes it so that the pitch of the chromatic and the sample work independently of each other.
   - [Chromatic scale tutorial gone wrong | How I make my chromatic scales - Milk](https://www.youtube.com/watch?v=VmkFOPAcKbg) (basically how to make chromatics in GarageBand)
   - [shitty ass chrom tutorial because i hit 400 subs - VinceS](https://youtu.be/D4jWnvAEkhk) - Makes the volumes of each sample the same (or close to the same).
   - [sampling shit for your fnf chromatics tutorial - VinceS](https://youtu.be/JzKr6xFAWMA) - Shows how to sample videos to make chromatic scales of different characters.
 (Also works with Melodyne)